codedoctor/mongoose-plugins-accessible-by/README.md

 npm install mongoose-plugins-accessible-by

 ## Concepts
-A resource is the object you want to secure.
+A resource is the object you want to secure (your mongoose schema).
 It contains an accessibleBy array, which is provided and managed by this plugin

 A role (or scope) grants rights that you define.
 Typical roles are read, write, admin.